What is RAID

 Configuring two or more hard drives in a RAID setup can requires a certain level of technical knowledge.
 If you are not confident in your abilities, hire a professional to do this for you.

 Setting up any raid requires a ‘from scratch’ load of the operating system.
 In other words if you have a current operating system installed, you will need to wipe the drive and start from scratch.
-This is because when setting up any RAID level, the BIOS must be configured for RAID prior to the OS being installed.
+When setting up any RAID level, the BIOS must be configured for RAID prior to the OS being installed.
 Also the drives need to be prepared during the RAID setup process.

 Compare RAID Levels